syncfusion-content/angular-api-docs/api/angular2/ejGrid.md

 ngAfterViewInit(){

-    this.Grid.widget.getPrimaryKeyFieldnames();    // Gets the names of primary key columns }
+    this.Grid.widget.getPrimaryKeyFieldNames();    // Gets the names of primary key columns }
 @ViewChild('grid') Grid: EJComponents<any, any>;    // Create grid instance.
 }